QubitPi/jersey-webservice-template/docs/docs/elide.md

 To inject Elide model package, simply put the models in a separate JAR and include it as a dependency in POM.
-If the model package is internal and cannot be visible publicly, either make the webservice project private or public with [env variable][Refer to Environment Variables in POM] masking, for example:
+If the model package is internal and cannot be visible publicly, either make the webservice project private or public with env variable masking, for example:

 ```xml
 <dependencies>